mmhej/poissonsolver/README.txt

       used on another platform.

-  LANGUAGE INTERFACES
+  LANGUAGES
 --------------------------------------------------------------------------------
-  At the present moment the only interface to the Poisson solver library is C++.
+  The directory includes a C++ and a Fortran 90 version of the Poisson solver library.
-  Future plans may include interfaces to other languages such as C, Fortran and Python.
+  Future plans may include interfaces to other languages such as Python.

   TESTS AND VALIDATION